 Health insurance can help reduce individual burden, but the costs to treat asthma are passed along as higher insurance premiums for everyone.

-A study in the American Journal of Respiratory and Critical Care Medicine estimates that asthma costs will exceed $963 billion in the next 20 years and everyone in the United States will shoulder that economic burden either directly or indirectly.
+Some studies estimate that asthma costs will exceed $963 billion in the next 20 years and everyone in the United States will shoulder that economic burden either directly or indirectly.
+(3)

 How can you reduce the costs of asthma management?

-Better asthma control and management is critical to reducing the costs of this disease and relieving the burden on the US economy.
+Better asthma control and management are critical to reducing the costs of this disease and relieving the burden on the US economy.

 The unpredictability of asthma attacks and is the primary reason that indirect costs are so high.
 Not knowing when an attack will occur stems directly from a lack of information available to asthmatics.